mardiros/tursu/docs/source/using_tags.md

 (using-tags)=

-# Gherkin tag as pytest tag
+# Gherkin tag as pytest markers

 Gherkin support tags on multiple keywords, such as `Feature`, `Rule`, `Scenario` and `Scenario Outline`.